 USDA allows you to deduct qualified childcare expenses from your household income.
 Let’s say, for example, you are $5,000 over the household income limit.
 Your qualified annual childcare expenses are $9,000.
 In this scenario, you would still be eligible.

-USDA Household Income Limits are based on the county that the property is located in.
-In most areas of the country, the income limits are $90,300 for a family of 1-4 people.
-Families of 5 to 8 people can make up to $119,200.
-Families with over 8 people can add 8% of the 4 person limit for each person above 8.
+USDA Household Income Limits are based on the county in which the property is located.
+In most areas of the country, the income limits are $110,650 for a household of 1-4 people.
+Households of 5 to 8 people can make up to $146,050.
+Households with over 8 people can add 8% of the 4-person limit for each person above 8.

-In certain higher cost living areas, household income limits are higher.
+In certain higher-cost living areas, household income limits may be higher.

 Have questions about USDA loans, or want to run a specific scenario by us?
 We’re here to help!
 Give us a call at 877-892-8222.